shikaan/shikaan.github.io/_posts/2024-09-08-x86-64-introduction-hello.md

 >
 > The semicolon `;` is the comment character: whatever comes after it will not be executed.

-Assembly programs run as you would expect: they start with the first instruction and sequentially execute one intruction after the other, from top to bottom.
-To create control flow such as conditionals and loops we make our programs 'jump' to specific instructions.
-We will look at jumps more in detail in the next sections.
+Assembly programs run as you would expect.
+They start with the first instruction and sequentially execute one instruction after the other, from top to bottom.
+To create control flow, such as conditionals and loops, we make our programs 'jump' to specific instructions.
+We will look at jumps in detail in the next sections.

 Just as you'd use a `main` function in many high-level languages, assembly requires us to specify an entry point for our program.
 We do this using the `global` declaration, which points to a _label_.

-Labels are assembly's way of giving human-readable names to specific instructions.
+Labels are the assembly's way of giving human-readable names to specific instructions.
 They serve two purposes: making our code more understandable and allowing us to reference these instructions elsewhere in our program.
 You can declare a label by writing it followed by a colon, like this: `label:`.
-When you want to reference a label (for example, in a jump instruction), you use it without the colon: `label`.
+When you want to reference a label (for example, in a jump instruction), use it without the colon: `label`.

-Typically, `global` references a `_start` label which is declared immediately after it.
+Typically, `global` references a `_start` label declared immediately after it.
 That is where our program will start executing.

 ```x86asm
 section .data